How to say it

 Scottish surname from a place name in Moray, possibly from Gaelic brothach ('muddy place').
 The Brody clan's seat was Brodie Castle.
 Adrien Brody (the actor) gave the surname Hollywood anchor.

-Brody is a Scottish surname from a place name in Moray, possibly from Gaelic brothach ('muddy place') — though the etymology is contested.
+Brody is a Scottish surname from a place name in Moray, possibly from Gaelic brothach ('muddy place'), though the etymology is contested.
 The Brodie family was a minor Scottish clan with their seat at Brodie Castle.
 Adrien Brody (the American actor who won Best Actor for The Pianist, 2002) is the dominant English-language anchor.
-As a first name Brody surged in the US in the mid-2000s, particularly after The OC's Brody (the abbreviation for Seth Brody Cohen — actually his last name).
+As a first name Brody surged in the US in the mid-2000s, particularly after The OC's Brody (the abbreviation for Seth Brody Cohen, actually his last name).
 It entered the US top 100 in 2007.
 Single short forms aren't common.

 peaked at #70 in 2008, currently #236 in 2025.

-Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–present.
+Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–2025.
+Reviewed July 2026.
 See where the names are moving

 Brody (the dominant US spelling) and Brodie (the Scottish original) are pronounced identically.